joshwolfer/doctorconsul/README.md

 When the docker-compose windows is sent control+c, most of the docker images will shutdown.
 The k3d environment continues to run.
 To destroy everything, including the k3d containers, run the kill script:

 * `./kill.sh`
+* `./kill.sh -k3d`   (Only destroy the k3d clusters so they can be rebuilt without tearing down the entire docker environment.)

 # Documentation